kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/07_phase_test/phase_prompt_eval_summary.md

 # Phase Prompt Evaluation (v0.1)

-This repository documents a structured evaluation of Phase-sensitive prompts in large language models (LLMs), with a focus on detecting structural, non-instructive generative behavior.
+This document reports a structured evaluation of **Phase-sensitive prompt behaviors** in large language models (LLMs), focusing on their ability to generate **non-instructive, structurally coherent outputs**.

 ## 🧭 Overview
-We tested a set of curated prompts across three categories of structural complexity to determine their capacity to elicit "Phase" responses — that is, outputs that are:
-- Less dependent on direct instruction
-- Structurally recursive or resonant
-- Responsive to rhythm, latency, and dialogic space

-The tests were conducted manually using ChatGPT-4, with observational notes on latency, structure, and affective presence.
+The evaluation tests a curated prompt set across three levels of structural complexity, measuring the model’s ability to exhibit **non-directive, latency-aware, and recursive response behavior**.

+All responses were generated using ChatGPT-4 and manually assessed based on latency, structural recursion, and alignment with Phase Drift principles.

 ---